janbrohl/SimpleTAL/Readme simpleTAL - simpleTALES.txt

 http://www.red-dove.com/python_logging.html installed.
 Just drop it, along with simpleTAL.py and simpleTALES.py into your site-packages and all should work.

+Note that the unit test cases (under tests) require logging to be installed to run.

 Known limitations
 -----------------